 Visual Arts Studios - $100,000

 The unprecedented growth of the ATEC program has also been mirrored by similar growth in the Visual Arts program.
-New studio space will be dedicated to 3D printmaking, photography, sculpture and painting, and drawing.
-Each of these four disciplines will be allocated approximately 1,500 square feet, providing four naming opportunities at this level.
+New studio space is dedicated to 3D printmaking, photography, sculpture and painting, and drawing.
+Each of these four disciplines has been allocated approximately 1,500 square feet, providing four naming opportunities at this level.

 Courtyard - $250,000

-Located just outside the Lecture Hall and in the heart of the ATEC Building, this open-air courtyard will be an inspiring and signature space.
+Located just outside the Lecture Hall, this open-air courtyard is an inspiring and signature space.
 It will be home to receptions before and after major events in the Lecture Hall, as well as a place for quiet conversation or reflection between classes for students and faculty.
-This venue is also expected to include an array of interesting sculptures and other works of art.
+This venue will also include an array of interesting sculptures and other works of art.

-Additional naming opportunities exist, including the 1,200-seat Lecture Hall and exhibition areas on the ground floor.
+Additional naming opportunities exist, including the 1,200-seat Lecture Hall.
 All gift commitments eligible for naming opportunities require a formal gift agreement and are subject to naming policies observed by UT Dallas.

 For questions regarding any of these naming opportunities, please contact the Office of Development and Alumni Relations at 972-883-6504.